GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/manual/README.md

     * `continuous_deployment_enabled`: Whether or not to enable continuous deployment of Terraform configs.
     * `trigger_enabled`: Whether or not to enable all Cloud Build triggers.
+    * `deployment_trigger_enabled`: Whether or not to enable the post-submit Cloud Build trigger to deploy Terraform configs.
+The post-submit Cloud Build trigger for deployment will be disabled as long as one of `trigger_enabled` or `deployment_trigger_enabled` is set to `false`.
     * `terraform_root`: Path of the directory relative to the repo root containing the Terraform configs.
     * `build_viewers`: IAM members to grant `cloudbuild.builds.viewer` role